Frequently Asked Questions (FAQs)

 What are the requirements for international applicants?

-Applicants must have their transcripts evaluated by World Education Services, Inc. (WES).
-A Course-by-Course Report from WES must be submitted with your application .
+International applicants are also required to have their transcripts evaluated by World Education Services (www.wes.org).
+A Course-by-Course Report from WES must be submitted with your application.
 Be advised that the evaluation will take at least 20 days, sometimes much longer.
-Please contact the agencies for more information:
+Please contact the agency for more information.

 What should be included in the personal statement of career goals?